Mobility Myths: What Actually Improves Range of Motion

 The Bottom Line

-Mobility isn’t about chasing extreme flexibility—it’s about building usable, strong range of motion that makes you more effective and resilient in your training and daily life.
+It’s about developing usable, strong, pain-free range of motion that makes you more efficient in your training and more resilient in your life.

 Continue reading